 Myrtus communis is a small, evergreen tree native to the Mediterranean region.
 The star-shaped flowers have five sepals, five petals and numerous stamens.
 The flowers are usually white and are pollinated by insects.
-Adopt the seed of common myrtle for an individual and distinctive wedding gift.
+Myrtle occupies a prominent place in mythology and was sacred to the goddesses Aphrodite and Venus and therefore has a long association with love and immortality.

 The leaf contains a fragrant essential oil that was traditionally used in colognes and skin tonics.
 It was also used in many herbal remedies and medicines as an astringent, an antiseptic, a decongestant and to heal wounds.
 The fresh aroma of the oil is excellent at clearing the airways and relieving respiratory conditions.